MarcusFC3/Junior-Final-Project/README.md

 scope creep!
 A player should be able to finish it in a few minutes, but it should be interesting and creative.
 Grading will be based on the quantity and quality of you work, level of detail, feel of game-play, and creativity.
-An basic game that that just collects some objects and says game-over will receive a ‘C’ at best.
+A basic game that just collects some objects and says game-over will receive a ‘C’ at best.
 To add interest you can use music, assets and features that set your game apart.
 Features that require some degree of coding will be worth more than those that don’t.
 After all, this is a programming class!